::use_course("njtierney/qmd4sci-materials") usethis

 - suggested workflow and hygiene

-- how to use R Markdown
+- how to use Quarto

 - what are some useful keyboard shortcuts

-- Adding captions to tables and figures
+- adding captions to tables and figures

-- Changing figures
+- changing figures

-- Adding mathematics
+- adding mathematics

-- Citing figures and tables
+- citing figures and tables

-- Changing citations and styles
+- changing citations and styles

 With the remaining sections being used as extra material, or have since been written after the course:

-- Fixing some common problems in R Markdown
+- fixing some common problems in Quarto

-- Where to go next?
+- where to go next?

-- Suggested references
+- suggested references

 Course materials can be downloaded by using the following command from the usethis